Premises Liability Law And How It Works in Personal Injury Cases

 Even if you’re partially responsible for your injury on someone else’s property, you may still be able to receive compensation in a lawsuit, thanks to Rhode Island general laws.

 The property owner has a duty to keep the area safe for those who enter it: However, you were in an area normally off-limits to guests, placing some of the fault on you.
-The insurance company may decide that you were 50% at fault, and thus pay 50% of your claim: $5,000.
+The insurance company may decide that you were 50% at fault, and thus pay for 50% of your claim: $5,000.

 What’s the statute of limitations for premises liability lawsuits?